actomlinson/actomlinson.github.io/index.md

+PhD student at UC San Diego, advised by George Porter.

 ## Publications

 **Amanda Tomlinson** and George Porter, "Something Old, Something New: Extending the Life of CPUs in Datacenters," in Proceedings of the 1st Workshop on Sustainable Computer Systems Design and Implementation (HotCarbon), San Diego, CA, July 2022.